sebranchett/cognito-tudelft/README.md

 * optionally a user group, which you can later configure, for example to empower allowed users.

 A helper stack is included in this repository.
-This helper stack creates a Cognito User pool and then looks up its `IUserPool`.
+This helper stack creates an empty Cognito User pool.

 ## Testing
 Clone this repository and move into it.
 Use the requirements file to create a virtual environment.
 Activate the virtual environment.
 Make sure you are at the root of this repository and type: